mark-kimmerman/orbital-playground/README.md

 -   [x] Set actual values for Earth's radius & spacestation orbit height
 -   [x] Control the speed of time
 -   [x] Make the space station orbit
+-   [x] Make sure the bodies are centered around their center